A Complete Guide to Creating a Medical Chatbot with an AI Agent

 Creating a New Flow

-• Name Your Flow: Begin by giving your flow a descriptive name.
-This name should reflect the focus of your research or project, making it easy to identify later.
+- Name Your Flow: Give your flow a descriptive name that reflects the focus of your research or project.

-• Add a Detailed Description: Along with the name, add a detailed description of the flow’s purpose.
-This description will help you and others understand what the flow is designed to accomplish, especially if you’re managing multiple flows.
+- Add a Detailed Description: Add a description of the flow’s purpose to help you and others understand its objectives, especially if managing multiple flows.

 Step 2: Exploring the Canvas

 Once your flow is created, you’ll be presented with a blank canvas.
-This canvas is your workspace, where you’ll build and customize your flow.
-The canvas is designed to be intuitive, allowing you to easily drag and drop components, connect them, and create a logical sequence that guides the AI agent from input to output.
+This workspace allows you to easily drag and drop components, connect them, and create a logical sequence guiding the AI agent from input to output.

 Step 3: Adding Essential Components

-• Input Component: The input component is where the user’s query will be entered.
-This is the starting point of your flow, capturing the question or topic that the user wants to explore.
+- Input Component: Where the user’s query is entered.
+This is the starting point, capturing the question or topic to explore.

-• Output Component: The output component is where the AI agent’s response will be delivered.
-This is the final product of your flow, containing the information retrieved and processed by the tool.
+- Output Component: Where the AI agent’s response is delivered—containing the information retrieved and processed by the tool.

 These two components—input and output—are the foundation of your flow.
-Everything that happens between these two stages will determine the quality and relevance of the information the AI agent provides.
+Everything between these stages determines the quality and relevance of the information the AI agent provides.

 Integrating AI Agent